What is Visual Stress?

-Visual Stress is NOT the same as dyslexia but is more common in those who are dyslexic.
-People who fail to read because of visual stress are frequently mis-diagnosed as dyslexic.
+It is believed that there is a higher prevalence of visual stress symptoms in dyslexic individuals.
+If a person struggles to read because of visual stress, the symptoms may be mistaken for dyslexia.
 For this reason it is important that the existence of visual stress is identified at an early stage.
-Once the visual stress has been treated, the remaining problems are more easily dealt with.
+Once the visual stress has been treated, any other remaining problems may be dealt with more easily.

 About 40% of migraine attacks may be visually induced by flickering light, patterns or reading and are more prevalent in visual stress.

 Visual Stress can be reduced by the use of coloured filters – a coloured overlay placed over text or coloured lenses worn in spectacles.
 The reduction occurs only when the colour is selected to suit the individual.
 The selection of coloured lenses is best undertaken with the aid of an Intuitive Colorimeter.

 Appropriately tinted lenses may help with reading performance and some lens wearers may enjoy significant improvement in reading.

 Symptoms of other neurological conditions such as Autism, MS, ME and Parkinsons have been shown to reduce with the application of a precise colour.